jatobro/mentions-example/README.md

-# Vipps Internship Assignment Option 1
+# Get mentions from Wikipedia API

 ## How to run